xtdb/xtdb-tutorial/7-evict.nextjournal.md

 # This is not The End

-I hope you enjoyed learning about the basics of xtdb.
+I hope you enjoyed learning about the basics of XTDB.
-Although this is the final instalment for the main tutorial series it is not the end of the xtdb tutorial.
+Although this is the final instalment for the main tutorial series it is not the end of the XTDB tutorial.
 There is one last bonus mission to complete: learning to `await` transactions on [Kepra-5](https://nextjournal.com/xtdb-tutorial/await).

 ![Kepra 5: Await](https://github.com/xtdb/xtdb-tutorial/raw/main/images/7b-await-kepra5.png)